Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 - Do the people at Cosmetic Surgery Riga speak English? – Yes.
 Every member of our staff is conversant in English so you will never feel isolated and your questions or concerns will never get lost in translation.
 You will feel right at home.

 Having your breast reduction at Cosmetic Surgery Riga makes sense no matter how you look at it.
-There’s no drop off in quality, the surgeons are world class, the facility is state-of-the-art, there’s no waiting, the NHS may well reimburse you and Riga is only 2 1/2 hours away.
+There’s no drop off in quality, the surgeons are world class, the facility is state-of-the-art, there’s very little waiting, the NHS may well reimburse you and Riga is only 2 1/2 hours away.
 So what are you waiting for?
-Call our UK patient coordinator Mim Dickens today on 07551443777 or 02071019514.
+Call our UK & Ireland patient coordinator Tania Pezzolesi-Clark today on 07704995709 or 02071019514.